How much is flood insurance? And, do you even need flood insurance for your home or business? The answer may surprise you.

 If you want highly detailed information about the costs of flood insurance, you may want to consider filling out a risk profile.
 These profiles are provided on the websites of insurance providers or can be found on the National Flood Insurance Program website.
 The profile is are similar to what you would fill out when looking for car insurance or life insurance.

 You provide information about your property, your location, and other risk factors.
-The insurance company will use this information to generate an estimate of the costs of flood insurance.
+The insurance company will use this information to generate an estimate of the costs of insurance.

-Finding the cost of flood insurance is a fairly simple task.
+Finding the cost of insurance is a fairly simple task.
 There are many resources that can help you find an answer that is applicable to you.

 You should begin looking for flood insurance policies that are suitable for your commercial or residential property.
 This will ensure that your property and your possessions are fully protected in the event of a disaster.
-This kind of protection offers great peace of mind that cannot be beat.
+This kind of protection offers great peace of mind that cannot be beaten.

 In the past 5 years, all 50 states have experienced floods or flash floods.
 Homeowners’ insurance does not cover flood damage.Homeowners' insurance does not cover flood damage. #insuranceClick To Tweet

-If you live in a Special Flood Hazard Area (SFHA) or high-risk area and have a Federally backed mortgage, your mortgage lender requires you to have flood insurance.
+Your mortgage company may require you to buy insurance if your home is in a high-risk area.
+However, it’s a common misconception that you don’t need it if you’re in a moderate to low-risk area. you live in a Special Flood Hazard Area (SFHA) or high-risk area and have a Federally backed mortgage, your mortgage lender requires you to have flood insurance.
 To find your flood risk, fill out the Flood Risk Profile on the NFIP website.

+Even if your mortgage company doesn’t require it, it’s always needed — for the financial risks alone.
+In the past five years, floods have affected all 50 states, and more than 20% of all flood claims come from areas that are considered moderate- to low-risk areas — where most of us live.
 Just a few inches of water from a flood can cause tens of thousands of dollars in damage.
 Hurricanes, winter storms, and snowmelt are common but often overlooked causes of flooding.

 Federal disaster assistance is usually provided in the form of a loan that must be paid back with interest.
 For a $50,000 loan at 4% interest, your monthly payment would be around $240 a month or $2,880 a year for 30 years.
 Compare that to a $100,000 flood insurance premium, which is about $400 a year or $33 a month.
 That’s a small price to pay for peace of mind when your homeowners’ insurance does not cover flood damage.
 Insurance, Banking, and Credit Cards for military members and their eligible family members.
 Join USAA.